kharanpv/AI_DnD/Assignments/user_documentation_and_manual.md

 To play the game, you must first either choose _New Game_ or _Load Game_ (if you are resuming another game) from the _main menu_.
 This will bring up the game session with the two windows - the _world window_, and the _chat window_.
 The game functions identically to Dungeons and Dragons.
 If you are unfamiliar with Dungeons and Dragons, please refer to [a guide found here](https://dnd.wizards.com/how-to-play).

 #### Dungeon Master Interaction
 In this game, the dungeon Master (DM) is operated by a Large Language Model (LLM), which means it is run by AI.
 No human input is needed to asssume the role of the DM.
 In the text box at the bottom of the _chat window_, you will interact with the DM, and above, in the chat history, the DM will respond.
 Simultaneously, AI-generated images will populate the _world window_ reflecting any changes that occured since your prompt was entered.
+If you do not like the assets/sprites the DM generates or believe there is an issue with the DM's response, you can ask to create the sprites or a new response again.

 #### World Map Interaction
 The world map of the Dungeons and Dragons game will be displayed on the _world view_ window.
 Aside from the controls described in the [Running AI DnD for the firt time](#running-ai-dnd-for-the-first-time) section, you will be able to drag AI-generated sprites spawned in.
 This feature is intended to be used if the AI-determined placement is incorrect, but it is not limited to such uses.